Kayouloud leads Central Arkansas against Stetson - WTOP News

 DeLand, Florida; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Central Arkansas visits the Stetson Hatters after Eddy Kayouloud scored 32 points in Central Arkansas’ 91-87 victory over the Florida Gulf Coast Eagles.
+BOTTOM LINE: Central Arkansas faces the Stetson Hatters after Eddy Kayouloud scored 32 points in Central Arkansas’ 91-87 victory against the Florida Gulf Coast Eagles.

-The Hatters have gone 6-1 in home games.
-Stetson is eighth in the ASUN at limiting opponent scoring, allowing 71.5 points while holding opponents to 45.0% shooting.
+The Hatters are 6-1 in home games.
+Stetson ranks sixth in the ASUN with 14.1 assists per game led by Stephan D. Swenson averaging 4.5.

-The Bears are 3-8 against ASUN opponents.
-Central Arkansas is ninth in the ASUN scoring 73.8 points per game and is shooting 41.4%.
+The Bears are 3-8 against conference opponents.
+Central Arkansas ranks seventh in the ASUN scoring 30.3 points per game in the paint led by Kayouloud averaging 7.5.

-The Hatters and Bears square off Saturday for the first time in ASUN play this season.

-TOP PERFORMERS: Jalen Blackmon is scoring 13.7 points per game and averaging 2.0 rebounds for the Hatters.
-Wheza Panzo is averaging 2.8 made 3-pointers over the last 10 games for Stetson.
+TOP PERFORMERS: Wheza Panzo averages 2.7 made 3-pointers per game for the Hatters, scoring 9.0 points while shooting 50.8% from beyond the arc.
+Jalen Blackmon is averaging 13.7 points over the last 10 games for Stetson.

-Camren Hunter is averaging 17.2 points, 5.4 rebounds, 4.5 assists and 1.6 steals for the Bears.
-Kayouloud is averaging 13.8 points over the last 10 games for Central Arkansas.
+Collin Cooper averages 2.3 made 3-pointers per game for the Bears, scoring 10.8 points while shooting 34.1% from beyond the arc.
+Camren Hunter is averaging 16.7 points, 5.3 rebounds, 4.3 assists and 1.7 steals over the last 10 games for Central Arkansas.

 LAST 10 GAMES: Hatters: 6-4, averaging 74.3 points, 28.6 rebounds, 13.4 assists, 5.3 steals and 3.3 blocks per game while shooting 45.9% from the field.
 Their opponents have averaged 70.9 points per game.